DrBushyTop/amag/README.md

 Aggregate KQL query results and save them as [Custom Azure Monitor metrics](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-custom-overview).

 **Pre-requisites:**
-- You will need a pre-existing log analytics workspace.
+- A pre-existing log analytics workspace.
-- You will need to have the Monitoring Metrics Publisher role assigned to the user or service principal running the tool.
+- Monitoring Metrics Publisher role assigned to the user or service principal running the tool.
+- A KQL query file that defines the aggregation.
+It must produce a single value in the MetricValue column which is then saved.

 **Usage:**